 registered Democrats in one of the 19 East Hampton election districts.
 There are opportunities to serve in some election districts.
 Petition forms and information on carrying them may be obtained from Committee Vice-chair Betty Mazur, 631 267-8392 or directly from the Suffolk County Democratic Committee.

-Campaigns take money.
+Campaigns cost money.
 Please Donate.

 Are you a driven fundraiser who can enlist others in the community to support our efforts to preserve the place they love?
 Help us get others to donate.
 We need your energy and smarts.
 Call Naomi Salz: 631 324-3420.